NotAPenguin0/phobos-rs/README.md

 ![build](https://github.com/NotAPenguin0/phobos-rs/actions/workflows/rust.yml/badge.svg)

-Phobos is a fast, powerful Vulkan abstraction library.
+Phobos is a Vulkan abstraction library aiming to create Vulkan applications more easily.
 It provides abstractions to automatically manage common Vulkan problems like synchronization and resource management.
 At the same time, it aims to expose the full Vulkan API without major limitations.

 At the moment, the project is highly WIP, and not all these goals have been fully achieved yet.
 It is developed together with a rendering engine using it, so features are currently added as needed.

-The abstraction level of Phobos sits a bit above [Vulkano](https://crates.io/crates/vulkano).
-While the full API is exposed, Phobos provides many powerful quality-of-life features sitting on top of it (see below) that Vulkano does not implement.
-If you are simply looking for a safe, low-level wrapper around Vulkan, Vulkano is the better choice.

 ## What does Phobos do?